This article applies to:

-Warning: Inproper use of Chronos may void your warranty.
+Warning: Improper use of Chronos may void your warranty.

 A 3V regulator will work, but if the motor is rated to operate up to 3.6V and you may find it easier to use a 3.3V regulator.

 The power lost to heat in a linear regulator may make the motor start more slowly.
-I would recommend a switching regulator such as the OKI-78SR series.
+PST recommends a switching regulator such as the OKI-78SR series.
 They are through-hole which will be easier to deal with.

 Consult the datasheet of whatever regulator is chosen to determine bypass capacitors C1 and C2.